mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 // the time.
 Might want to have a dozen of these in case of high number of transactions being
 // performed which would be useful for parties that perform concurrent transactions e.g. exchanges

-// Suppose we have the following interfaces available:
+// Suppose we have outputs separated by type and the following interfaces available:
 // struct Protected {
-//   create(value) -> Output         // Creates a new protected output hold 'value' coins
+//   create(value) -> Output         // Creates a new protected output holding 'value' coins
 //   create_multi(value) -> []Output // Create multiple protected outputs with the same value
-//   is_available() -> bool          // Returns true if a protected output is available
-//   pick_random() -> Output         // Returns a random available protected output (or error)
+//   outputs() -> {}Output           // A set of outputs of type Protected and sufficiently confirmed
 // }

 // Create a safe transaction by creating an anchor and an initial set of protected outputs PS